ForsTest3/Strobe-Light-Analog-Circuit/README.md

 <img width="300" height="721" alt="image" src="https://github.com/user-attachments/assets/57a52e68-895c-40d6-9b2c-bdc6c7f6e26d" /> Figure 1 <br/>

-## Strobe Brightness Adjuster (first circuit implementation
+## Strobe Brightness Adjuster (First circuit implementation)
-This is the first circuit implementation.
-The 900k ohm potentiometer allows for the brightness of the LED to be adjusted.
-It is made in such a way that when it is turned close to either end, the brightness is close to maximum, and when the potentiometer is turned close to center, the LED dims down.
-However, we want to modify this so that ideally it will only be bright on ONE side.
-To implement this in further circuits, we can try using a diode.
+The 900 kΩ potentiometer currently adjusts the LED brightness so that it approaches maximum at both ends of the rotation and dims near the center.
+To modify this behavior so that brightness is high on only one side of the potentiometer range, we can introduce a diode into the circuit to block current in one direction and create the desired asymmetric response.

 A 10µF capacitor was selected over a 100µF alternative to allow responsive LED brightness control.
-As larger capacitance values increase the RC time constant, it slowis the capacitor's charge and discharge rates.
+As larger capacitance values increase the RC time constant, it slows the capacitor's charge and discharge rates.
 Since the 555 timer's trigger thresholds (1/3Vcc and 2/3Vcc) are fixed, a larger capacitor takes significantly longer to reach these voltages.
-This excessive filtering would make the LED's brightness changes feel sluggish and less precise when adjusting the potentiometer.<br/>
+This excessive filtering would make the LED's brightness changes feel sluggish and less precise when adjusting the potentiometer. <br/>
 <img width="300" height="721" alt="image" src="https://github.com/user-attachments/assets/dc8b1b64-4159-4cfa-a0ee-1fc3b8950063" /> Figure 1 annotated <br/>
 Now, one may wonder whether a 1uF capacitor could be used, and in this case it definitely could.
 However, the potentiometer values would require adjusting, as a 1uF capacitor would be much too sensitive.